-Smoking and Sex – Benefits of quitting smoking sexually
+Smoking & sex – Benefits of quitting for sex drive

 It’s often a question asked by the partner of a smoker, does quitting smoking help sexually?
 Quitting smoking and sex is a slightly taboo subject – current smokers don’t really want to talk about it and former smokers who quit don’t particularly like to share this particular upside to their quit smoking benefits.

 There is a clear link between smoking, nicotine and sex drive – or to be more precise between smoking and reduced sex drive.
 It’s not just a biological issue – it can be psychological too and although very few people spoil love-making by attempting sex during smoking, some smokers are more keen to avoid sex, or to minimise the time spent having sex simply because it interferes with their smoking.

 It’s hard to imagine isn’t it?
 A beautiful, willing, enthusiastic partner being pushed aside in favour of lighting another cigarette.